Planning St. Aidan’s Future:

 Frequently Asked Questions

-That has never been our assumption, nor has it become a goal during this process to date.
-We are aware, however, that we have a chapel that can accommodate our current average Sunday attendance, and that our main sanctuary seats about five times our Sunday average.
+Demolition has never been our assumption, but we are aware that we have a chapel that can accommodate our current average Sunday attendance, and that our main sanctuary seats about five times our Sunday average.
 Our current facilities are aging and are not energy-efficient; maintenance alone costs $130,000 annually, and that doesn’t include the future expenses of replacing aging systems.
 We lack infrastructure, such as air conditioning and adequate audio/visual equipment to sustain robust gatherings for church and community in the future.
 But again, applying for a Landmarks Board Review does not imply we’ll do anything specifically with any part of our building.
 We’re just learning whether the City will allow us to alter or replace part (or all) of our building if that seems the best path to meet our long-term goals.

-That’s possible.
-The Landmarks Board can make any of three different decisions regarding properties older than 50 years: (1) Because of the building’s historical significance, the board can designate it a landmark (and prohibit removal or major changes); (2) It can declare no historical significance and issue a demolition permit; Or (3) it can spend up to six months exploring alternatives that would preserve part of the building.
-The Visioning Team is advocating the second (“no significance”) option because it would maximize the development options we might explore with potential partners.
+• That’s what we’ll be exploring with the Landmarks officials between now and March.
+Ultimately, the Landmarks Board can make any of three different decisions regarding properties older than 50 years: (1) The board can designate the entire building a landmark (and prohibit removal or major changes); (2) It can declare no historical significance and issue a demolition permit; or (3) it can devise an middle-ground solution that would preserve part of the building.
+The Visioning Team is advocating the second option because it would maximize the development options we might explore with potential partners, but we’re also ready to work with the city an option #3 as well – with the goal also of maximizing our development options.

 Do you have other questions?
 Ask Paul Voakes, and we'll add it here.